-- (1032) "Service" is the process by which a document is officially delivered to a party.
-Unless otherwise provided, service upon a party shall be accomplished by: - (a) hHand delivery of the document to the party; or - (b) sSending the document by email and by certified mail or first-class mail to the party's last known address.
+- (33) "Service" is the process by which a document is officially delivered to a party.
+Unless otherwise provided, service upon a party shall be accomplished by: - (a) Hand delivery of the document to the party; or - (b) Sending the document by email and by certified mail or first-class mail to the party's last known address.

-Service is deemed complete upon hand delivery of the document or upon the date the document is emailed and deposited in the mail, whichever is first.
+Service is deemed complete upon hand delivery of the document or upon the date the document is emailed and deposited in the mail $\underline{\hspace{0.5cm}}$ whichever is first.

-- (33) "Safety violations" include non-accidental, reckless, or unsafe conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of the campus community, including tampering with fire safety equipment and triggering false alarms or other emergency response systems. - (34) "Sex discrimination" includes sex-based harassment, and may occur when a respondent causes more than de minimis harm to an individual by treating them different from a similarly-situated individual on the basis of: sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+((\(\frac{(11)}{)}\)) (34) "Sex discrimination" includes sex-based harassment, and may occur when a respondent causes more than de minimis harm to an individual by treating them different from a similarly situated individual on the basis of: Sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
 Conduct that prevents an individual from participating in an education program or activity consistent with the person's gender identity subjects a person to more than de minimis harm on the basis of sex.

-- (a) Sex-based harassment.
-"Sex-based harassment" is a form of sex discrimination and means sexual harassment or other harassment on the basis of sex, including the following conduct: - (i) Quid pro quo harassment.
-A student, employee, agent, or other person authorized by the college to provide an aid, benefit, or service under the college's education program or activity explicitly or impliedly conditioning the provision of such an aid, benefit, or service on a person's participation in unwelcome sexual conduct. - (ii) Hostile environment.
+Sex-based harassment.
+"Sex-based harassment" is a form of sex discrimination and means sexual harassment or other harassment on the basis of sex, including the following conduct:

+- (a) Quid pro quo harassment.
+A student, employee, agent, or other person authorized by the college to provide an aid, benefit, or service under the college's education program or activity explicitly or impliedly conditioning the provision of such an aid, benefit, or service on a person's participation in unwelcome sexual conduct. - (b) Hostile environment.
 Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the recipient's education program or activity (i.e., creates a hostile environment).
-Whether a hostile environment has been created is a fact-specific inquiry that includes consideration of the following:

-- (a) the degree to which the conduct affected the complainant's ability to access the college's education program or activity; - (b) the type, frequency, and duration of the conduct; - (c) the parties' ages, roles within the college's education program or activity, previous interactions, and other factors about each party that may be relevant to evaluating the effects of the conduct; - (d) the location of the conduct and the context in which the conduct occurred; and - (e) other sex-based harassment in the college's education program or activity. - (iii) Sexual violence includes nonconsensual sexual intercourse, nonconsensual sexual contact, domestic violence, incest, statutory rape, domestic violence, dating violence, and stalking.

-- intercourse (anal, oral, or vaginal), however slight, with any object, by a person upon another person, that is without consent and/or by force.
-Sexual intercourse includes anal or vaginal penetration by a penis, tongue, finger, or object, or oral copulation by mouth to genital contact or genital to mouth contact. - (b) Nonconsensual sexual contact (fondling) is any actual or attempted intentional sexual touching, however slight, with any body part or object, by a person upon another person that is without consent and/or by force.
-Sexual touching includes any bodily contact with the breasts, groin, mouth, or other bodily orifice of another individual, or any other bodily contact in a sexual manner. - (c) Incest is sexual intercourse or sexual contact with a person known to be related to them, either legitimately or illegitimately, as an ancestor, descendant, brother, or sister of either wholly or half related.
-Descendant includes stepchildren, and adopted children under the age of eighteen (18).
+Whether a hostile environment has been created is a fact-specific inquiry that includes consideration of the following: - (i) The degree to which the conduct affected the complainant's ability to access the college's education program or activity; - (ii) The type, frequency, and duration of the conduct; - (iii) The parties' ages, roles within the college's education program or activity, previous interactions, and other factors about each party that may be relevant to evaluating the effects of the conduct; - (iv) The location of the conduct and the context in which the conduct occurred; and - (v) Other sex-based harassment in the college's education program or activity. - (c) Sexual violence includes nonconsensual sexual intercourse, nonconsensual sexual contact, domestic violence, incest, statutory rape, domestic violence, dating violence, and stalking. - (i) Nonconsensual sexual intercourse is any sexual intercourse (anal, oral, or vaginal), however slight, with any object, by a person upon another person, that is without consent and/or by force.
+Sexual intercourse includes anal or vaginal penetration by a penis, tongue, finger, or object, or oral copulation by mouth to genital contact or genital to mouth contact. - (ii) Nonconsensual sexual contact (fondling) is any actual or attempted intentional sexual touching, however slight, with any body part or object, by a person upon another person that is without consent and/or by force.
+Sexual touching includes any bodily contact with the breasts, groin, mouth, or other bodily orifice of another individual, or any other bodily contact in a sexual manner.